Analytically Continuing the Randomized Measurement Toolbox

 Step 2 of the minimization procedure stays the same.
-In this case, we are unable to provide a closed form expression for $S^{\text{est}}_{vN}(\rho)$, but we can still efficiently estimate this value numerically for arbitrarily large systems (see Supplemental Material for more details).
+In this case, we are unable to provide a closed-form expression for $S^{\text{est}}_{vN}(\rho)$, but we can still efficiently estimate this value numerically for arbitrarily large systems (see Supplemental Material for more details), where $\chi^2_0$ is chosen such that the numerical minimizations converge.

-{\it Randomized measurements and classical shadow tomography.—} We briefly summarize the randomized measurement (RM) protocol~\cite{elben2019statistical, huang2020predicting, elben2023randomized}.
-For a system of $L$ qubits in an unknown state $\rho$, local random unitaries $U=U_1\otimes\cdots\otimes U_L$ are drawn independently from a unitary 3-design~\cite{elben2023randomized} and followed by projective measurements in the computational basis.
-From the resulting bit strings, collected over $N_u$ unitaries and $N_m$ repetitions, one constructs classical shadows ${\rho^{(m)}}$, which are unbiased estimators of the density matrix, $\mathbb{E}[\rho^{(m)}]=\rho$.
-Expectation values of observables and polynomial functions of $\rho$, such as trace moments $p_k=\mathrm{Tr}(\rho^k)$, can then be estimated via U-statistics~\cite{elben2020mixed}:
+{\it Benchmarking SAC with randomized-measurement simulation data.-} To benchmark SAC in an experimentally relevant setting, we generate on a classical computer the input Rényi entropies using the standard randomized-measurement (RM) and classical-shadow protocol.
+For a system of $L$ qubits, local random unitaries $U=U_1\otimes\cdots\otimes U_L$ are drawn independently from a unitary 3-design~\cite{elben2023randomized} and followed by projective measurements in the computational basis.
+From $N_u$ random unitaries and $N_m$ repetition measurements per unitary, one constructs classical shadows, from which polynomial functions of the density matrix such as trace moments can be estimated via U-statistics~\cite{elben2020mixed}.
+Using these trace moments, one can then obtain R\'enyi entropies.
+Non-polynomial functions of the density matrix, such as vN entropy, are not directly accessible within the RM framework.
+In practice, RM can provide up to $k_{\text{max}} = 6$ orders of Rényis using a batch shadow formalism~\cite{rathentanglement2023}; higher Rényis suffer from increasing statistical uncertainty.
+These low-order Rényi estimates and their covariance matrix serve as input to the noisy SAC procedure.

-where $I_k$ denotes distinct index sets of size $k$.
-Because evaluating $\hat{p}_k$ scales as $\mathcal{O}(N_u^k)$, implying significant post-processing time, the batch-shadow variant~\cite{rathentanglement2023} groups $N_u$ shadows into $N_B\ll N_u$ batches, averaging within each batch before computing the U-statistic.
-This strongly reduces the computational cost while retaining near-optimal statistical accuracy \cite{rathentanglement2023}; we employ this variant throughout, typically with $N_B=10 \sim 20$.

-While in principle Rényi entropies up to order $N_u$ ($N_B$) could be estimated from the data, higher-order Rényi entropies suffer from rapidly increasing statistical uncertainty~\cite{elben2020mixed}, yielding in practice a finite set of accessible Rényi orders.
-In addition, shadow tomography cannot directly estimate non-polynomial functionals such as the von Neumann entropy.
-In the following, we show that SAC allows accurate inference from finite-order Rényi entropies (up to $k_{\text{max}}=6$) obtained via shadow tomography, yielding robust von Neumann entropy estimates for both simulated and experimental data.